 “If a pebble you find on the beach isn’t rounded like the other ones around it, that’s a good clue that it’s a harder igneous or metamorphic rock that would take a loooong long time to drill,” she writes in a tutorial she put together for beginners who want get started making stone jewelry.

 In addition to drilling simple holes through stones, you can easily add embellishments and other design elements to stones with the drill press.

 Ready to get started?
 Great!
 Mark Nelson walks you through how to drill stones and shells in this video:

 Do you want more drilling tips and resources?
-We have some great drilling posts in The Studio archives, including Eddie’s Tips: Drill Deep Holes Incredibly Straight by Rio’s VP of manufacturing, Eddie Bell, and The Drill Press: Mark Nelson’s Tips for Success by Rio tech genius (and superstar) Mark Nelson.
+We have some great drilling posts in Rio’s Blog archives, including Eddie’s Tips: Drill Deep Holes Incredibly Straight by Rio’s VP of manufacturing, Eddie Bell, and The Drill Press: Mark Nelson’s Tips for Success by Rio Tech genius (and superstar) Mark Nelson.